Do You Know Your Rights at an Unlawful

 - Decline to participate in DUI Field Sobriety Testing.
 SFSTs are not mandatory.
 Respectfully let the officer know that it is your understanding that the court has held that they can be invalid, and you would not want the results to suggest otherwise.

 - You are within your right to decline a search of your vehicle or belongings unless you’ve been arrested.

 - If the police officer requests a breath or blood test, it is your right to refuse.
 However, understand there will be consequences.
 By law, you will lose your driver’s license for one year.
 If the officer has probable cause to believe you are impaired and driving under the influence of alcohol or drugs, they will obtain a warrant to get a DUI blood test anyway.

-- If you are arrested be cooperative.
+- Be cooperative if the office does arrest you.
 At that point, the officer has made up their mind, and further objection will only make matters worse.